2022 Kentucky Derby: Qualification

 Participation in the Kentucky Derby is restricted to three-year-old Thoroughbreds.
 As such, all participants in the 2022 race were foaled in 2019, and most originated from the 2019 North American crop of 20,433 foals.
 This was the smallest North American foal crop since 1966, in which 20,228 Thoroughbreds were foaled.
 Participation in the Kentucky Derby is also open to European and Japanese Thoroughbreds, but foreign participation is rare.
 The field is limited to the top 20 horses on the 2022 Road to the Kentucky Derby leaderboard; these points are distributed to the top-four finishers in designated races.
 The Road to the Kentucky Derby system was introduced in 2013; previously, qualification was tied to a horse's earnings in previous graded stakes races, which were affected by variables such as the presence of casinos at a particular race track.

 In 2022, the main Road to the Kentucky Derby consisted of 36 races in North America plus one in Dubai, taking place between September 18, 2021, and April 16, 2022.
-It featured the addition of one race from previous years: the newly-created Gun Runner Stakes, which took place at Fair Grounds Race Course on December 26.
-Additionally, no horse trained by Bob Baffert was eligible for points in any qualification race; if a Baffert-trained horse were to finish in the top four of a qualifying race, no points would be awarded for that position.
+It featured the addition of one race — the newly created Gun Runner Stakes, which took place at Fair Grounds Race Course on December 26.

+No horse trained by Bob Baffert was eligible for points in any qualification race.
+If a Baffert-trained horse were to finish in the top four of a qualifying race, zero points would be awarded.
 This rule was put into place as part of a larger series of sanctions against Baffert, whose 2021 Kentucky Derby runner Medina Spirit finished first but was subsequently disqualified after testing positive for betamethasone.
-In response to this ban and Baffert's subsequent suspension, owners of several Baffert-trained Derby contenders transferred them to trainers Tim Yakteen and Rodolphe Brisset.
-Two of these horses, Taiba and Messier, eventually started in the Derby after earning qualifying points after the transfer.
+In response, owners of several Baffert-trained Derby contenders transferred them to trainers Tim Yakteen and Rodolphe Brisset.
+Two of these horses, Taiba and Messier, eventually started in the Derby after earning points following the transfer.